KevinMathisen/renewable-energy-for-countries-api/README.md

 `{?sortByValue=bool?}` refers to an optional parameter indicating whether the output will be sort by percentage value (e.g., `?sortByValue=true`).

  `{?mean=bool?}` refers to an optional parameter indicating whether the output will be the mean value instead of data for each year.
-Will be ignore if no country is given.
+Will be ignored if no country is given, as this will always return mean value.

 Example request: